Safeline is a leading specialist charity for sexual abuse and rape. We are:

 Safeline services are confidential and offered for those seeking support – survivors, families, partners, carers, friends – regardless of age, gender, sexuality, race, disability, or political and religious opinion.

 Our main office is in Warwick and we see clients at centres across Warwickshire and Coventry including Nuneaton, Leamington Spa, Kenilworth and Stratford-upon-Avon.
-We offer our helpline and online support services throughout the UK.
+We offer online support services throughout England and Wales.

 Neil Henderson worked at Royal Mail for 26 years operating successfully at Board level both in executive and non-executive roles.
 During that time, he played a leading role in designing and implementing a £2 billion modernisation programme that transformed the Royal Mail operation, securing significant efficiency savings and service improvements.
 He also delivered a commercial growth strategy that enabled Royal Mail to successfully adapt and respond to a rapidly changing competitive environment.